VovaStelmashchuk/jagua-rs/README.md

 <img src="img/jaguars_logo.svg" width="100%" height="300px" alt="jagua-rs logo">

+### Fork differences

+- Change CLI interface to Rest Api interface
+- Remove work with json files, all data receive from endpoint body by POST request
+- The data return in response body
+- The solution svg saved as file only to debug reasons

 ## Preamble

 2D irregular cutting and packing (C&P) problems are a class of combinatorial optimization problems that involve placing irregular